Trade Forex Trading

 2% and 10% Risk Per Trade Strategy in Money Management - Forex Trading Money Management Strategy

-If you happened to go through a losing streak and lost only 20 trades in a row, you would have gone from starting balance of $50,000 to having only $6,750 left if you risked 10% on each transaction.
-You would have lost over 87.5% of your equity.
+If you happened to go through a losing streak & lost only 20 trades in a row, you would have gone from beginning balance of $50,000 to having only $6,750 left if you risked 10 % on each transaction.
+You would have lost over 87.50% of your equity.

 The difference between risking 2% and 10% is that if you risked 2% you would still have $34,055 after 20 losing trades.

-However, if you risked 10% you would only have $32,805 after only 5 losing trades that is less than what you would have if you risked only 2% of your account and lost all 20 trades.
+However, if you risked 10 % you would only have $32,805 after only 5 losing trades that's less than what you would have if you risked only 2 % of your account & lost all 20 trades.

 As compared to if you lost 32% of your capital you would have to make 47% profit to get back to break even.
-To compare it with the example 47% is much easier to break even than 640% is.
+To compare it with the examples 47% is much easier to break even than 640 % is.

-The chart below shows what percentage you would have to make to get back to break even if you were to lose a certain percentage of your capital.
+Chart below shows what percentage you would have to make to get back to break even if you were to lose a certain percent of your capital.

 Concept of Break Even